 A highly active breed, Irish Setters require at least 2 hours of exercise per day.
 Try to combine walking with off-lead running and at-home games.

-You’ll find a handy feeding calculator on every Pooch & Mutt dry and wet food product page to help you understand exactly how much to feed your Irish Setter to keep them at their optimum weight.
+You’ll find a handy feeding calculator on every Pooch & Mutt dry and wet dog food product page to help you understand exactly how much to feed your Irish Setter to keep them at their optimum weight.
 Simply enter the age, size and weight of your dog.